barricklab/breseq-gui/README.md

 ## Developer Quick Start

 `breseq-gui` is an [Electron Forge](https://www.electronforge.io/) project.
+For development, you will need to [install npm](https://www.npmjs.com/get-np) and then [install Electron](https://www.electronjs.org/docs/tutorial/installation).

-You will need to install [npm](https://www.npmjs.com/get-np) for development.
-Then, you should be able to run this command from the main source directory for development:
+You should now be able to run this command from the main source directory to launch the repository version of **breseq-gui**:

 ```
 npm start